 DO NOT obstruct air openings to the boiler room.
 Modification, substitution or elimination of factory equipped, supplied or specified components may result in personal injury or loss of life.

-TO THE OWNER - Installation and service of this boiler must be performed by a qualified installer.
+Installation and service of this boiler shall be performed by a qualified installer.